keu/docs/guides/airflow-scaling-workers.md

 #### Core Settings

-Core settings control the number of processes running concurrently and how long the processes run.
+Core settings control the number of processes running concurrently and how long processes run across an entire Airflow environment.
 The associated environment variables for all parameters in this section are formatted as `AIRFLOW__CORE__PARAMETER_NAME`.

 - `parallelism`: The maximum number of tasks that can run concurrently on each scheduler within a single Airflow environment.
 For example, if this setting is set to 32, and there are two schedulers, then no more than 64 tasks can be in a running or queued state at once across all DAGs.
 If your tasks remain in a scheduled state for an extended period, you might want to increase this value.
 The default value is 32.